Mark-Paul Gosselaar: Personal life

 In a July 2009 interview with People, Gosselaar revealed that while Saved by the Bell was in production, he dated, at different times, his three female co-stars: Lark Voorhies, Tiffani Thiessen, and Elizabeth Berkley.
-He remains friends with his Saved by the Bell cast mates.
+He remains friends with his Saved by the Bell castmates.

 In 1996, Gosselaar married former model Lisa Ann Russell.
-Together, they have two children: a son, Michael Charles (born 2004), and daughter, Ava Lorenn (born 2006).
+Together, they have two children: a son (b.
+2004) and a daughter (b.
+2006).
 After 14 years of marriage, Gosselaar and Russell announced their separation in early June 2010.
 Gosselaar filed for divorce June 18, 2010, and it became final in May 2011.

 Gosselaar was engaged to advertising executive Catriona McGinn in August 2011.
 They married July 28, 2012, at the Sunstone winery in Santa Ynez, California.
-They have a son, Dekker Edward (born 2013), and a daughter, Lachlyn Hope (born 2015).
+They have a son (b.
+2013) and a daughter (b.
+2015).

 Gosselaar is a sports car enthusiast, race car driver, track cyclist, dirt biker, and pilot.
 In 2005, he competed in the Far West Championships for track cycling.
 He won the Category 4/5 Sprint Championship event at the Encino Velodrome.

+Gosselaar is friends with Greg White, the voice and play-by-play announcer for the MotoAmerica Championship.
+The two toured the West Coast of California on Honda motorcycles in 2010.

-He is a Brazilian Jiu Jitsu blue belt under Rigan Machado.
+Among his many sports and athletic accomplishments, Gosselaar is also a Brazilian Jiu Jitsu brown belt, having trained under Rafael Ramos and Nelson Montiero.

-Gosselaar resides in Los Angeles.
-He sold his Sherman Oaks home in February 2022.
+Gosselaar sold his Sherman Oaks home in February 2022 and currently resides in Los Angeles.